Can’t Afford a Lawyer? How to Get Legal Aid in Singapore

 Interested parties may approach the Community Justice Centre located at 1 Havelock Square, #B1-6/7/8, State Courts Towers, Singapore 059724, to apply for the PJP.

 Legal Aid Scheme for Capital Offences (LASCO)

 Persons charged with capital offences – offences that carry the death penalty – are automatically assigned legal counsel by the state under the Legal Aid Scheme for Capital Offences (LASCO) free of charge.
-No means test or other eligibility criteria is imposed.
-In most cases, two counsels will be assigned – one to lead, and one to assist – to represent you at trial and on appeal.

 2) Legal aid for charities/NGOs